devassistant/dapp/README.rst

 DevAssistant PingPong
 =====================

-Library implementing protocol used for communication between DevAssistant and executable assistants.
+Library implementing protocol used for communication between DevAssistant and PingPong scripts (a.k.a. executable assistants).
 The protocol specification can be found at TODO:link.

 Note that this library implements both "server" and "client" side.
 The "server" side is only used by DevAssistant itself.
 If you're considering implementing a DevAssistant